Best daily deals

 8.0

 Here we go again with another pair of wireless earbuds to add to the ever-growing list of options.
 Thankfully, the Jabra Elite 75t is better in every way.
-We initially spent three weeks with the Elite 75t to find out all that there is to know about the earbuds, but the Elite 75t has been replaced by the Jabra Elite 7 Pro earphones.
-If you’re able to find the Elite 75t in stock, and for a good price, it’s still a solid pair of wireless earbuds.
+We initially spent three weeks with the Elite 75t to learn all that there is to know about the earbuds, but the Jabra Elite 7 Pro earphones have replaced them.
+If you can find the Elite 75t in stock and for a good price, it’s still a solid pair of wireless earbuds.

 Editor’s note: this Jabra Elite 75t review was updated on Feb 28, 2023, with microphone poll results and answers to frequently asked questions.